rich808/bmw_nlp/README.md

     Model : Logistic Regression, KNearest Neighbors, Navies Bayes Mulitinomials and Decision Trees.

-3) CountVectorizer and TfidfVectorizer was used for each model to determine the best transformer.
+3) CountVectorizer and TfidfVectorizer were used for each model to determine the best transformer.

 4) GridSearchCV was use to find the best hyperparameter for each pair of model and transformer.